canonical/edgex-checkbox-provider/README.md

 ## Introduction

-This project contains the checkbox tests of the [edgex foundry](https://docs.edgexfoundry.org/) snaps.
+This project contains the checkbox tests of the [Edgex Foundry](https://docs.edgexfoundry.org/) snaps.
 [Checkbox](https://checkbox.readthedocs.io/en/latest/) is a test automation software performed by the Canonical certification team.
 The [upstream repository](/../../) is hosted on Github; The tests run via the [Launchpad mirror](https://code.launchpad.net/checkbox-provider-edgex).